- PKD affects ~600,000 Americans, for whom the only treatment, Tolvaptan, is poorly tolerated

 Polycystic kidney disease (PKD) is a family of hereditary disorders involving the appearance of fluid-filled cysts in the kidneys, leading to kidney failure and end-stage renal disease (ESRD).

-PKD affects >600,000 people in the US and over 12 million worldwide.
+PKD affects over 12 million people worldwide.
 Most suffer from the autosomal dominant type (ADPKD), which is the fourth leading cause of kidney failure (~10% of all ESRD).
-In ADPKD, the kidneys become grossly enlarged to 4–8 times normal size, the cysts are benign but progress to chronic renal failure by age 60 and require dialysis or kidney transplant.
+In ADPKD, the kidneys become grossly enlarged to 4–8 times normal size, the cysts are benign but progress to chronic renal failure by age ∼60 and require dialysis or kidney transplant.

 Renal cyst development and expansion in PKD involves both fluid secretion and abnormal proliferation of cyst-lining epithelial cells.
 Both processes are regulated by AMPK, so biguanides that are transported by organic cation transporter 2 (OCT2) and activate AMPK, have the potential to be disease-modifying drugs to treat PKD.

 NovaTarg lead compounds, particularly NT1021, activate AMPK in human ADPKD cells, inhibit cell growth and block fluid secretion.
-Importantly, they also inhibit cyst formation in a PKD model system in mice.
+Importantly, NT1021 also inhibits cyst formation ex vivo in PKD mouse embryonic kidneys (A).

-No drugs are available for treatment of PKD in the US, yet the need for a therapy that would prevent cyst formation and progression to renal failure is urgent.
+No safe and effective drugs are available for treatment of PKD in the US, yet the need for a therapy that would prevent cyst formation and progression to renal failure is urgent.

-NovaTarg is at late-stage lead optimization with the expectation that a drug candidate will be identified by 4Q17.
+NovaTarg is at late-stage lead optimization with the expectation that a drug candidate will be identified by 4Q19.

 This will be the first drug designed for PKD and the first drug that will address the two key processes underlying PKD development.